 Body coordination for sport fitness

-Here we have provided some exercises that can help you to enhance your physical coordination.
+Here Topical talks provided some exercises that can help you to enhance your physical coordination.
 These exercises were specified because they are useful for the daily development, both in sports disciplines and in everyday life.
 You can practice them in the gym or at home.
 The details of he exercises are as follow:

 Performing this exercise is very simple.
 You must jump and turn 180 degrees in the air, doing everything to land your feet at the same point where you started the jump.
 Keep doing it by changing the sides.